wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 arguments to `asToken`.
 This should have a `categories` key, which is itself consists of any number of facets, each of which is an array of terms.

-Note that it's up to you how you want to classify your tokens -- Bodiless allows arbitrary "categories".
+It's up to you how you want to classify your tokens -- Bodiless allows arbitrary "categories".
 Here we specify 3 categories for each token:
 - `Component`: The name of the component to which the token can be applied.
 We use `Element` to indicate that these tokens apply to any HTML element.
 - `Category`: An arbitrary classification for the token.
 For element tokens we simply use the classification system set forth by Tailwind.

+Note that we have created "empty" tokens for `asBold` and `asItalic`.
+As we'll see, creating these empty tokens will facilitate making site-wide changes to styling.

-Note also that in addition to styling tokens, we create a "behavioral" token `withLinkEditor`.
+Note also that in addition to styling tokens, we have created a "behavioral" token `withLinkEditor`.
 This is an example of how Bodiless extends the notion of design tokens beyond the purely visual sphere. *Any bit of reusable styling or behavior which can be applied to a component is considered a "Token" in Bodiless* Here, `withLinkEditor` is just a pass-through to [`asBodilessLink`](../../../Components/Link) -- but we could customize it here (eg to provide a different href normalizer).
 Also, defining it at site level allows us to attach metadata to it.

 Now let's move another "behavioral" token to the site level.